 We continually seek to improve diagnosis and treatments based on scientific evidence.

 Access to advanced hybrid imaging technology and new PET-tracers combined with high expertise has resulted in development and implementation of several up front imaging techniques for clinical use.

-The department has special focus on nuclear cardiology, neuroimaging and functional imaging in oncology and is performing a large number of studies in core areas such as cardiac PET-CT with 82Rb and 15O-water, oncological PET-CT with 18F-FDG, Ga-68-Dotatoc and Ga-68-PSMA, PET-CT imaging in radiation therapy, PET-CT imaging of the brain with 18F-FDG, 18F-DOPA, 11C-methionin, 18F-FET and several novel neuroimaging tracers.
+The department has special focus on nuclear cardiology, neuroimaging and functional imaging in oncology and inflammatory diseases and is performing a large number of studies in core areas such as cardiac PET-CT with O-15-water, oncological PET-CT with F-18-FDG, Ga-68-Dotatoc, F-18-PSMA and F-18-Dopa, PET-CT imaging in radiation therapy, PET-CT imaging of the brain with F-18-FDG, F-18-PE2I, F-18-Flutemetamol, F-18-FET and several novel neuroimaging tracers.

 The department is also performing radiotargeted therapy with both Lutetium-177 and Yttrium-90-labelled compounds against neuroendocrine tumours and hepatic metastases as well as Ra-223 therapy in relation to cancer prostate.